denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

 Once the parameters are configured, the script attempts to create the `CloudFormation` stack.
-If the stack creation fails, the script exits with an error code and stops execution.
+If the stack creation fails, the script will exit with an error code and stops execution.

 ```
 STACK_ID=$(aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --stack-name $DLM_STACK_NAME --template-body file://$DLM_TEMPLATE_PATH --parameters $PARAMS --output text)